Simon Rattle: London Symphony Orchestra

 In March 2015, the London Symphony Orchestra (LSO) announced the appointment of Rattle as its next music director, effective with the 2017–2018 season, with an initial contract of five seasons.
 He has recorded commercially for the LSO Live label.
 In January 2021 the LSO announced an extension of his contract to 2023.
 Rattle stood down as music director of the LSO at the close of the 2022–2023 season, and now has the title of Conductor Emeritus with the LSO for life.
 His last LSO performance came on 27 August at the BBC Proms, conducting Mahler's Symphony No. 9.

-Bavarian Radio Symphony Orchestra and subsequent career
+Bavarian Radio Symphony Orchestra

 In 2010, Rattle first guest-conducted the Bavarian Radio Symphony Orchestra (BRSO).
 In January 2021, the BRSO announced the appointment of Rattle as its next chief conductor, effective with the 2023–2024 season, with an initial contract of five years.
 His inaugurual concert as the orchestra's chief conductor took place on 21 September 2023, with a performance of Haydn's The Creation at the Herkulessaal, Munich Residenz.

 In 2019, Rattle first guest-conducted the Czech Philharmonic.
 In February 2024, the Czech Philharmonic announced the appointment of Rattle as its next principal guest conductor, effective with the 2024–2025 season, for a period of five years, with the title of 'Rafael Kubelík Conducting Chair'.
+In March 2026, the Staatskapelle Berlin bestowed the title of Ehrendirigent ('Honorary Conductor') upon Rattle.